shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

    Surfaces and the determinant of 2x2 matrices.

-The area of the surface :math:`S` spanned by a parallelogram defined by two vectors :math:`a ∂_x + b ∂_y` and :math:`c ∂_x + d ∂_y` corresponds
+The area of the surface :math:`S` spanned by the parallelogram defined by a vector :math:`a ∂_x + b ∂_y` and a vector :math:`c ∂_x + d ∂_y` corresponds to
-to the determinant of the :math:`2 \times 2` matrice, where each column are the entries of the components of the vectors.
+the determinant of the :math:`2 \times 2` matrice, where each column entries are the the components of the vectors.

 .. math::